Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 • Be able to provide practical support appropriate to your role in the woman’s journey

-If the physical process of loss has not yet happened, women may find it difficult and distressing to have to make a decision about their next steps.
+If the physical process of loss has not yet happened, women may find it difficult and distressing to have to make a decision about next steps.
 All management methods have upsetting or frightening aspects and all mean the final loss of their baby.
 It can feel impossible to choose between equally distressing options.
+And in some cases, there may be little or no choice.

 Your approach can make a positive difference to the woman’s experience.